-Aegrotat: A grade that may be awarded when student’s preparation for, or performance in, an examination or other item of assessment was impaired, or he/she has been prevented from completing an item of assessment or attending examinations because of illness, injury or other circumstances outside their control and has had an application for special consideration accepted.
+Aegrotat: A grade that may be awarded when a student’s preparation for, or performance in, an examination or other item of assessment was impaired, or they have been prevented from completing an item of assessment or attending examinations because of illness, injury or other circumstances outside their control and have had an application for special consideration accepted.

 Completion: Verification that a student has completed a course of study.
 It is not a confirmation of conferment of the qualification.

 Conferment: The process by which a completed qualification is given to the student; usually at a graduation ceremony but may be in absentia.